-Since there is no certifying body that qualifies which tinted face cream should or should not be labeled as a BB cream, I will stick to what I had always known BB creams to be — broad spectrum SPF face creams that are greyish, and with the consistency, un-spreadability, and finish of a zinc oxide-based sunblock.
+Since there is no certifying body that qualifies which tinted face cream should or should not be labeled as BB cream, I will stick to what I had always known BB creams to be — broad spectrum SPF face creams that are greyish, and with the consistency, un-spreadability, and finish of a zinc oxide-based sunscreen.

-With that, I think Avon Skin Goodness BB cream is an impostor.
+Based on my baseless criteria, I think Avon Skin Goodness BB cream is an impostor.

 Once, I tried not powdering over it when I left the house just to see how it would look like meshed with my skin oils.
-When I reached the office, most of the greyness was gone, BECAUSE THE PRODUCT IS GONE.
+When I reached the office, most of the greyness was gone, BECAUSE THE PRODUCT WAS GONE.

 If you have blemishes, post-acne marks, and uneven skin tone, this is not for you.